Skau/ItchPatcher/README.md

 Note: Currenly only supports compressed files, so remember to zip your packaged game before uploading them to the release.
 This is what butler recommends anyways for faster uploads.

+## Other commands

+- *$ listener.py help* - will print this readme.
+- *$ listener.py repo filepath* - will use the itch project associated with the repo (or prompt you to add it) in config.ini and patch the project with the specified file directly.
+This allows you to use the service without the webhook part, just as a shortcut instead of using butler directly.